GoogleCloudPlatform/community/tutorials/kubernetes-ml-ops.md

 A default project is often set up by default for new accounts, but you will start by creating a new project to keep this separate and easy to delete later.
-After creating the project, be sure to copy down the project ID, which is usually different from the project name.
+After creating the project, be sure to copy the project ID, which is usually different from the project name.

 ![How to find your project ID.](https://storage.googleapis.com/gcp-community/tutorials/getting-started-on-gcp-with-terraform/gcp_project_id.png)

 ### Open Cloud Shell and create a project directory

-Open Cloud Shell by clicking the [**Activate Cloud Shell**][spotlight-console-menu] button in the navigation bar in the upper-right corner of the Cloud Console.
+Open Cloud Shell by clicking the **Activate Cloud Shell** button in the navigation bar in the upper-right corner of the Cloud Console.

 In Cloud Shell, use the following command to reate a project directory: